FriendsOfTerraform/modules/aws/roles-anywhere/README.md

         - (string) **`aws_private_certificate_authority_arn = null`** _[since v1.0.0]_

             The ARN of the Certificate authorities (CA) from AWS Certificate Manager in your account for this region.
-Mutually exclusive to `certificate_authority_source.external_certificate_bundle`
+Mutually exclusive to `external_certificate_bundle`

         - (string) **`external_certificate_bundle = null`** _[since v1.0.0]_

             Specify the PEM-encoded private CA certificate bundle.
-Mutually exclusive to `certificate_authority_source.aws_private_certificate_authority_arn`.
+Mutually exclusive to `aws_private_certificate_authority_arn`.
 The certificate must meet the following constrains:

             - The certificates MUST be `X.509v3`
             - The key usage MUST include `critical, keyCertSign, digitalSignature`, and OPTIONALLY `cRLSign`